You are here

 Around half of adults in Britain take part in some form of gambling without any harm being caused.
 But for some people and their families, gambling harms are a serious issue, with wide-reaching consequences.

 Citizens Advice Scotland (CAS) has been funded by GambleAware to deliver the Gambling Support Service (GSS) across Scotland from April 2022 to March 2025.
 The project delivers training to frontline workers to help them recognise when people are at risk of, or experiencing, gambling harms.
-GSS also supports people in accessing specialist support and treatment services and it aims to raise awareness of gambling harms in Great Britain.
+GSS also supports people in accessing specialist support and treatment services and it aims to raise awareness of gambling harms in Scotland.

 Training in Gambling Support

 How do you identify if a person is at risk of gambling harm?
 How do you start that discussion with the person in an open and supportive way?
 What next steps do you recommend to help them deal with problem gambling, either by them or by someone close to them?